 In 2006 Hargreaves Associates (a San Francisco based landscape architecture firm) won a design competition held for Los Angeles State Historic Park.
 Their design concept demonstrated the possiblilites for a world-class park.

-In the interim, California State Parks has developed a temporary, 13-acre portion of the park so that the public can enjoy the park now.
-In addition, our partnerships with educational institutions and community organizations allow for creative and innovative public events.
-State Parks invites you to engage in the past, present and future of Los Angeles at Los Angeles State Historic Park.
+Also in 2006, California State Parks developed a temporary, 13-acre portion of the park so that the public could enjoy the park immediately.
+Since that time we have developed partnerships with educational institutions and community organizations to allow for creative and innovative public events.
+State Parks invites you to continue to engage in the past, present and future of Los Angeles at Los Angeles State Historic Park.

 Things To Do

 You can run, walk, ride a bike, have a picnic, fly a kite and even look for urban wildlife such as birds traveling down the Pacific flyway.
 Do all of these things and more while inventive architectural features in the landscape hint of the park’s history.
 The Metro Gold Line zips past the south side of the park on raised tracks following the course of a water system that stretched from the Los Angeles River to El Pueblo in the early 1800s.
 It may be difficult to imagine, but this place was once a fertile basin, and within a mile of the park is the last recorded location of Yang-na, a large Tongva village.
 The history of the Southern Pacific Railroad’s River Station, opened in 1875, includes a waterwheel, freight house, roundhouse, depot and station yard.
 Rows of deer grass now hint of the vanished railroad tracks, and you can stand and reflect on the travels of the thousands of people who arrived here from all over the country and world.
 The Pacific Hotel opened here in 1879 and once served “25 minute meals” to River Station passengers.
 The approximate shape of the hotel is marked today by a boundary of recycled glass.